How to grieve, cope, and get back to work after a traumatic event

 As police officers we toe the line between the complacent and tyrannical.
 We remain alert to prevent as much violence as possible, yet recognize and fight for the freedoms of our society.
 Throughout this renowned act of terror we all experienced the emotions of disbelief, fear and anger.
 It is important now that we go forward with positive action to heal ourselves and provide security to those we protect.

 So that others may live, we charge toward terror and into crumbling buildings, just as our partners did on September 11, 2001.

-Dr. Westrick has been a cop for 20 years and is a recognized expert and police advocate.
+Dr. Westrick has been a cop for over 20 years and is a recognized expert and police advocate.
 His expertise is "police phenomenology" -- the study of how police officers interact, act and interpret meaning.
 Dr. Westrick's areas of expertise include the use capabilities/ application of body armor, use of force issues and officer actions during/after violent assault.